AMSP-04/NETN-LOG/docs/details.md

 * Time and location for embarkment.
 * List of units that will execute the embarkment.

 An offer is accepted or rejected by the Consumer.
 The offer is accepted when both service Consumer and Provider are agreeing about the conditions for delivery of the service.
-To achieve the embarkment service, the units listed for embarkment must be present on time at the embarkment location in order to embark and declare it with the SCP_ReadyToReceiveService interaction.
+To achieve the embarkment service, the units listed for embarkment must be present on time at the embarkment location in order to embark and declare it with the `LOG_ReadyToReceiveService` interaction.

 The TransportEmbarkmentStatus interaction can be repeated as much as needed, if embarkment needs to be realized in several iterations.
 During an Embarkment service execution, each transporter enters a loop publishing a list of embarked units.
 If the modelling responsibility is transferred to the application that provides the service then it shall remain there in this protocol.
 An Embarkment service is considered as closed:
-* When the service Consumer receives a SCP_ServiceCompleted interaction and sends a SCP_ServiceReceived interaction.
+* When the service Consumer receives a `LOG_ServiceComplete` interaction and sends a `LOG_ServiceReceived` interaction.
-* When a SCP_RejectOffer is used by the service Consumer.
+* When a `LOG_RejectOffer` is used by the service Consumer.
-* When a SCP_CancelService is used by the service Provider or Consumer.
+* When a `LOG_CancelService` is used by the service Provider or Consumer.

 If an Embarkment service is cancelled:
 * During negotiation phase (before service delivery start):